nortain/CORPS-Character-Builder/README.md

 and to stop using: <br>
 `docker stop corps-character-builder`

+### Other docker info
+Ideall this stuff should work but it doesn\'t yet :( To run a project generated from the Angular CLI in nginx do the following:

+Run `ng build --delete-output-path false`    (or use -dop)<br>
+cd into the "dist" folder<br>
+Run the following command:

+`docker run -d -p 4200:4200 -v $(pwd):/usr/src/app nginx:alpine`

+Note: The Angular CLI currently deletes the "dist" folder and recreates it when running ng build so if you run it again the volume defined above won't work correctly.

+### Docker commands

+     docker pull [imageName]
+     docker images
+     docker rmi [imageID]
+     docker build -t [imageName] .
+     docker push [imageName]

+     docker run -p externalPort:internalPort [imageName]
+     docker ps -a
+     docker stop [containerID]
+     docker rm [containerID]

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.5.

 ## Development server